Europe's central bank moves toward introducing digital euro

 The ECB is not alone in studying the issue.
 China’s central bank is already testing an official digital currency, while the central bank of Sweden says it has initiated a pilot project.

-The U.S. Federal Reserve is looking at the issue but is taking a more long-term view.
+The U.S. Federal Reserve is taking a more long-term view.
 Lael Brainard, a member of the board of governors at the Fed, said in August that the Fed would need to ask how U.S. law would apply.
 She said no decision had been made “as we are taking the time and effort to understand the significant implications of digital currencies and CBDCs (central bank digital currencies) around the globe.”

 A task force of experts from the ECB and the 19 national central banks of the eurozone noted that as demand increases for cashless payments, there should be a Europe-wide, risk-free digital system.
 They said the potential launch of global private digital currencies could raise regulatory concerns and pose risks for the stability of the financial system.